Star Wars Roleplaying Game (Fantasy Flight Games): Skills

 There are three types of skills in the Star Wars Roleplaying Game.
-Knowledge skills cover intellectual pursuits, Combat skills cover confrontational actions, and General skills cover non-combat actions.
+Knowledge skills cover intellectual pursuits, Combat skills cover confrontational actions, and general skills cover non-combat actions.

-The game's rules assume that all characters have all the game system's skills at "zero level" if they do not have a level in it.
-The character's default skill level is equal to the skill's governing Characteristic score.
+The game's rules assume that all characters have all the game system's skills at zero level if they do not have a level in it.
+The character's default skill level is equal to the skill's governing characteristic score.

-Purchasing a level in a skill (called a "rank") makes the character an expert in it.
-Regular skill rolls substitute a yellow 12-sided Proficiency die for a green 8-sided Ability die per skill rank.
-It can also add green Ability dice if the character's skill level is higher than their attribute level.
-Blue 6-sided Boost Dice are added for advantageous events or if another character is helping the player character with the attempt.
+Purchasing a level in a skill (called a rank) makes the character an expert in it.
+Regular skill rolls substitute a yellow 12-sided proficiency die for a green 8-sided ability die per skill rank.
+It can also add green ability dice if the character's skill level is higher than their attribute level.
+Blue 6-sided boost dice are added for advantageous events or if another character is helping the player character with the attempt.

-Skill rolls are opposed by rolling a pool of purple 8-sided Difficulty Dice.
-Depending on the complexity of the task the character is attempting, it could range from one Difficulty die for an Easy complexity task to five Difficulty dice for a Formidable complexity task.
-Black 6-sided Setback Dice are added for disadvantageous events.
+Skill rolls are opposed by rolling a pool of purple 8-sided difficulty dice.
+Depending on the complexity of the task the character is attempting, it could range from one difficulty die for an easy complexity task to five difficulty dice for a formidable complexity task.
+Black 6-sided setback dice are added for disadvantageous events.

 If the character is being opposed by an NPC antagonist while performing a task, then the dice pool is based on the NPC's opposing skill.
-The Difficulty Pool is created by adding a purple Difficulty Die for each green Ability Die the NPC has in the skill and a red 12-sided Challenge Die for each yellow 12-sided Proficiency Die the NPC has in the skill.
-Black Setback Dice are added if another NPC is helping the antagonist NPC to hinder the player character's attempt.
+The difficulty pool is created by adding a purple difficulty die for each green ability die the NPC has in the skill and a red 12-sided challenge die for each yellow 12-sided proficiency die the NPC has in the skill.
+Black setback dice are added if another NPC is helping the antagonist NPC to hinder the player character's attempt.

 Talents

 Talents are advantages that add flavor to a character and either grant bonuses, benefit allies, remove penalties during play, or penalize adversaries.
-They cost experience points to buy, and must be unlocked in the order they appear on the "Specialization Tree".
-The further down the diagram, the more powerful (and expensive) the Talents become.
-Each Career Specialization has its own Specialization Tree.
+They cost experience points to buy, and must be unlocked in the order they appear on the specialization tree.
+The further down the diagram, the more powerful (and expensive) the talents become.
+Each career specialization has its own specialization Tree.
 When the tree is all filled out, the character cannot buy any more talents from it.
-If the player wishes to obtain more Talents for their character, then they must purchase a new Career Specialization and begin filling out that Specialization Tree.
+If the player wishes to obtain more talents for their character, then they must purchase a new career specialization and begin filling out that specialization tree.

 Talents are split into two groups.
-"Passive" talents denote abilities that are considered always on and can be used for the entire duration of the session.
-"Active" talents denote abilities that require a difficulty roll to turn on prior to use, and in some cases can only be used a limited number of times in a given session.
+Passive talents are abilities that are always on and can be used for the entire duration of the session.
+Active talents are abilities that require a difficulty roll to turn on prior to use, and in some cases can only be used a limited number of times in a given session.
 Some talents have levels and can be purchased more than once.
 The talent's levels stack, even if they are bought for different amounts of experience points.